sejal234/heatmaps_by/README.md

 ### What you need:
 - OY Data pulled from American Community Surveys (data cleaning code has specific instructions)
 - Training Programs data by Zipcode (I pulled it from Salesforce)
-- JSON File with Zipcode shapes.
-I pulled it [here!](https://raw.githubusercontent.com/sejal234/heatmaps_by/main/Zip_Codes.geojson)
+- JSON File with Zipcode shapes (I pulled it from City of Houston GIS Database)
-- To download the pandas, folium, geopandas, and numpy libraries
+- Pandas, folium, geopandas, and numpy libraries (may need to download if not already on your computer)

 ### Instructions:
 - On the [Data Cleaning](https://github.com/sejal234/heatmaps_by/blob/main/DataCleaning_BY.ipynb) python file, upload your data for OY by Zipcode and Training Programs by Zipcode.
 Save the cleaned files.
 Specific instructions in code document.